smaegol/nanotail/README.md

 ## Input data

-NanoTail needs an output from `nanopolish polya` to work.
-It can read single output file with `read_polya_single`:
+NanoTail needs output from [nanopolish](https://github.com/jts/nanopolish) polya to work.
+It can read a single output file with `read_polya_single`:

 ``` r
 path <- "/location/of/nanopolish/output"